heroku/spark-in-space/readme.md

 ### spark-in-space

+Heroku Button deploy of a highly available Spark cluster.

 requires: a private space with dns-discovery enabled, *NOTE* dont use the button if you have a non dns-discovery space, it will absolutely not work.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/heroku/spark-in-space/tree/button)